rgbkrk/rgbkrk.github.io/_posts/2014-01-29-travis-for-salt-states.markdown

 categories: [automation, travis, travis ci, configuration management, continuous integration, salt, chef, saltstack, Salt Stack]
 ---

-# Verifying salt states

-At least for the salt states that [the IPython Notebook Viewer](http://nbviewer.ipython.org) is using, it makes sense for us to be able to test the validity continuously, as
+[The IPython Notebook Viewer](http://nbviewer.ipython.org) now uses salt for its infrastructure management, keeping the base portion of its deployment as [open source salt states](http://github.com/ipython/salt-states-nbviewer).
+Being able to test and verify these states with open source tools would be excellent as:

 1. Anyone can submit a pull request
-2. These states are pulled via Salt's gitfs backend
+2. The states are pulled via Salt's gitfs backend
 3. They're used in production (along with some other states + pillar data)

+# Verifying salt states

 Verifying salt states works simply if you're not using any amount of templating (jinja, etc.), grains, or pillar data.
 Just run the states through a YAML validation tool.
 For everything else (read as: everything), you need to mirror your production environment via vagrant, Jenkins, or some other CI tool.